jisotalo/ads-client/README.md

 END_IF
 ````

 Now we can subscribe to the `Increment` variable.
-Let's ask the PLC to monitor it for us every 1000 ms. We also want to unsubscribe after 10 seconds for testing purposes using `setTimeout`.
+Let's ask the PLC to monitor it for us every 1000 ms using `subscribe()`.
+We also want to `unsubscribe()` after 10 seconds for testing purposes using `setTimeout`.

 ```javascript
 const ads = require('ads-client')